 Delegate channel management to key team members

 Permissions in Slack are a powerful way for enterprises to scale, giving team members access to the specific administrative functions that they need to do their jobs.
 For companies that have organisation and workspace permissions in place, there’s now a channel manager role that gives select members control over channel administration.
-These members can regulate posting permissions, convert channels from public to private, remove users, and rename or archive them.
+These members can convert channels from public to private and rename or archive them.

 For team members, this permission is especially useful if you own a long-term project that involves collaborating with internal and external partners, and you want to manage the channel life cycle without continually relying on your admin.
 If you’re responsible for public announcement channels within your department, you can also manage posting permissions across the team.
 Whether you created the channel or were assigned as a manager by your admin, the permissions that your organisation sets up give you flexibility to act.